Supportive Living Program Coordinator

 ● Complete comprehensive clinical assessments with residents

-● Provide case management and counselling services to residents of the SLP
+● Provide case management services to residents of the SLP (caseload of up to 10 people)

 ● Facilitate appropriate referrals to external supports